ConnorWilliams/sync-wearable-with-video/README.md

     * I (Massimo Camplani) encoded on a unique integer, as we are using matlab and we need to have an ascii file with only numbers (not chars).
 For example 11924379 --> 1(hour).19(minutes).24(second).379(ms) .
 Anyway, you really don't need to parse the other elements since you can obtain them summing the sixth column.

 #### ACC_XXX.txt
 Information from the wearable accelerometer.
-The subject wears 2 accelerometers:
+The subject wears 2 accelerometers **which sample at 50Hz**:
 * On the right hand - ACC_0XXX*.txt
 * On the torso/ trunk - ACC_1XXX.txt